How to Fix Network Adapter ‘this device cannot start. (code 10)’?

 Copying System Model

-4. Go to the official manufacturer’s website and find the drivers with the help of the model name that you copied.
+3. Visit the official manufacturer’s website and search for drivers using the model number you copied.

 Downloading Network Driver